 Here’s how.
 Commit to performing weighted pull-ups, three times per week, for the next ten weeks.
 Sound simple?
 Yes it is, but you need to make a commitment and follow through completely to obtain the results.

-First, let’s establish a bench mark for your current pull-up endurance and strength—this will provide you with a benchmark for comparison when you re-take the test in 10 weeks.
+First, let’s establish a benchmark for your current pull-up endurance and strength—this will provide you with a value for comparison when you re-take the test in 10 weeks.
 Here are the two tests:

 - Endurance Metric—the number of “true” pull-ups you can do in one set.
 A “true” pull-up is going all the way down to straight arms and pulling up until your chin is fully above the bar (arms in lock-off position)—partial pull-ups don’t count.
 Take this test after a complete warm up, and use a pull-up bar or the bucket holds of a fingerboard to perform the pull-ups.
 Record in a training notebook you test results.
 Now, calculate where you’d be with a 20 percent increase in the number of pull-ups—this is your 10-week goal.